Working for us

 We’ve grown a lot since we started out as a mad glint in Martin’s eye not so many years ago.
 And we’re still growing.

 We often need a freelance brain or two to help out when we’ve got big projects on – or for when things get really busy.

-And we’re not just talking writers, or people living in the UK.
+And we’re not just talking writers, or people living in the UK and US.
 So if you think one of the descriptions below sounds like you, get in touch.
 We’d love to hear from you.

 What do I need to do?

 Click on a role for an outline of what we look for.
 If it sounds like you, click the ‘I’m a...’ link to tell us why you could be a good fit.

 The writers and thinkers

 You can write with the best of them, naturally.
 It might still be early days (in which case you’ve got a drawer stuffed full of scribbles you don’t mind sharing with us).
 Or you might already have worked in-house – either in a creative agency, or ‘client side’.
 But whether you’re a bright new thing or a seasoned veteran, you’re up for working on writing projects big and small.
 You’re not afraid to challenge a brief or ask as many questions as it takes to get a job right.
 You’re interested in helping clients figure out how to make their brand sound right.
 And you want to make sure our work’s as good as it can be.